Manual scan

 power – collects information from power sensors.

-Flags can be set in any combination separated by commas.
+Flags can be combined by separating them with commas.
 For instance, tniwinagent.exe /sensors:fan,clock,power

 Examples